 How I got started playing my instrument

 I started on flute in third grade, I found one in my aunt's basement and taught myself.
-The first day of band I showed up and kids were making fun of me, so I switched to trombone.
+I switched to trombone in the fourth grade.

 Favorite solo piece